 The mechanisms for achieving OSI’s goals will vary and evolve over time, including but not limited to online conversations and annual meetings.

-OSI relies on participation and feedback from OSI participants to ensure that the focus and priorities of OSI’s activities reflect the focus and priorities of the broad stakeholder community in scholarly communication and scholarly publishing.
+OSI relies on the involvement of and feedback from OSI participants to ensure that the focus and priorities of OSI’s activities reflect the focus and priorities of the broad stakeholder community in scholarly communication.

 3.1.
 Stewardship.
-Until such time and unless otherwise desired by OSI participants, the stewardship responsibility for this effort will rest with the Science Communication Institute (SCI).
-The SCI executive director appoints the program director for OSI, subject to such considerations that SCI may deem appropriate (such as consultation with OSI member and the SCI board).
+Until or unless an alternative arrangement is deemed desirable by OSI participants, the stewardship responsibility for this effort rests with SCI.
+The SCI executive director assigns the program director for OSI, subject to such considerations that SCI may deem necessary appropriate (such as consultation with OSI members and the SCI board; note as well that these two roles might be filled by the same person).

 3.2.
 Consultation.
-On all matters related to the content and substance of OSI, the OSI program director shall work together with OSI participants and the OSI summit group to produce programs, products, position papers and more, which accurately reflect the sense of the OSI community.
-The OSI program director shall solicit and consider advice and feedback provided by OSI participants and summit group to the fullest extent practicable where the director deems this information to be helpful and/or necessary.
-This advice is crucial for the proper functioning of OSI but it is not binding—there shall be no mechanism, for instance, compelling the program director to adopt measures by majority vote of the members (in order to protect OSI from imbalance that may occur as a result of participant recruitment over time, or participant engagement).
+On all matters related to the content and substance of OSI, the OSI program director works together with OSI participants and the OSI summit group to produce programs, products, position papers and more, which attempt to accurately reflect the sense of the OSI community.
+The OSI program director solicits and considers advice and feedback provided by OSI participants and the OSI summit group to the fullest extent practicable where the director deems this information to be helpful and/or necessary.
+This advice is crucial for the proper functioning of OSI but it is not binding.

 There are no legal commitments involved in participating in OSI as an individual participant, institution, summit group member, supporter, or any other capacity, except for the OSI program director, who is legally bound to this effort through the contracts that are signed for its funding and for program-related needs and activities.